vlopezj/coq-course/plan.md

 ## Topics for future sessions

   - Metatheory of Coq
-    - What are the implications of an impredicative Prop universe
+    - What are the implications of an impredicative Prop universe?
-    - ...
+    - …

+  - Proving strong normalization for the simply-typed lambda calculus.

+    This could take more than one session.
+Hopefully Coq tactics will make proving all the lemmas about substitutions easier.